apie-lib/apie-lib-monorepo/README.md

 Also since PHP 8.1 everything should be typehinted, which means a lot more can be automated.

+# Roadmap
+The roadmap is visible on Github at https://github.com/orgs/apie-lib/projects/1/views/1.
+I try to get a stable 1.0 release.
+You are now displaying the main branch, which contains a very old version

+# Tooling examples

 Some tooling possible with APIE:

 | . | . |